Operation Neptune (New Zealand): United States

 On 21 July 2016, it was announced that then-Vice President Joe Biden, while on a diplomatic visit to New Zealand, had accepted an invitation for a US Naval vessel to visit New Zealand and participate in the 75th Anniversary celebrations.
 This was surprising to the New Zealand public due to the fact that the United States of America had not sent any of its Naval forces to New Zealand since 1987.

 It was announced on 18 October 2016 that the United States would send USS Sampson along with full-crew of roughly 310 soldiers.

-Kaikoura earthquake
+Kaikōura earthquake

-Several ships attending the anniversary were re-deployed, by their respective Governments, to help with the 2016 Kaikoura earthquake recovery efforts.
+Several ships attending the anniversary were re-deployed, by their respective Governments, to help with the 2016 Kaikōura earthquake recovery efforts.
 These Ships are New Zealand's HMNZS Te Kaha, HMNZS Canterbury, HMNZS Endeavor, and HMNZS Wellington.
 International fleet include, United States Navy ship USS Sampson, Royal Australian Navy ship HMAS Darwin, and Royal Canadian Navy ship HMCS Vancouver.

 On 15 November, the Japanese Navy and Singaporean Government's request to help was granted by the Acting Minister of Civil Defense, Gerry Brownlee.